 Current procedures for preventing ship fires include extinguishers, rules forbidding smoking on board, and visual inspection.
 Crews need to patrol and check for smoke every 30 minutes in all ship areas.

 This method is not accurate at detecting container fires, and even when detected, important time is spent on finding where the fire originated from.

-A fire means a large repair bill and ship downtime, the average loss per fire is €20 M, or €120 M/year to the shipping industry.
+Fire means a large repair bill and ship downtime, the average loss per fire is €20 M or €120 M/year to the shipping industry.
 13% of shipping losses are due to fire incidents, the second biggest cause after machine breakdown.
 In addition, insurance costs add up to €450 M/yr, for a total size of €570 M/year for this problem.

 Sign up now and stay updated on the latest products, technology, innovation, news, and everything else by UPTEKO.

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 876557